 - 1. Eliminate Low, Moderate and High Retention Value code provisions - 2.
-Establish the Tier 1-2 tree definitions - 3.
-Incorporate stakeholders' provisions for guaranteed development rights using a building envelope approach - 4.
-Define Tier 1 Landmark trees in excellent-good condition, over 30" DBH, located anywhere on a development site - 5.
-Redefine Grove (Tier 1) trees as - 3 or more trees forming a contiguous canopy, 1 of which is 30" DBH - 5 or more trees forming a contiguous canopy, 1 of which is 24" DBH - 6.
-Define Tier 2 in excellent-good condition, minimum 6" DBH, located in setbacks - 7.
-Define tree condition based on industry standards (multiple sources include Purdue University Extension, ANSI Standards for tree retention suitability and the 10th Edition Guide for Plant Appraisal) - 8.
-Consider other cities' high-priority tree definitions (Issaquah, Lake Forest Park, Redmond, Bellevue, Medina, Renton, Vancouver WA and Olympia)
+Define "regulated trees" as the Tier 1 and Tier 2 trees discussed below - 3.
+Define Tier 1 Landmark in excellent-good condition, over 30" DBH, located anywhere on a site - 4.
+Define Tier 2 in excellent-good condition, minimum 6" DBH, located in setbacks - 5.
+Redefine Groves (Tier 1) - 3 or more trees forming a contiguous canopy, 1 of which is 30" DBH - 5 or more trees forming a contiguous canopy, 1 of which is 24" DBH - 6.
+Create clear tree condition guidance based on industry standards from multiple sources: Purdue University Extension, ANSI Standards for tree retention suitability and the 10th Edition Guide for Plant Appraisal - 7.
+Other cities that define trees of merit Issaquah, Lake Forest Park, Redmond, Bellevue, Medina, Renton, Vancouver WA and Olympia